 2. Buy A Good Sample Pack

 This may seem a bit biased coming from us, but I'm totally serious when I say this is an important step in upping your production game.
-Again, I waited years before investing in a good set of sounds, just making do with any samples I could download for free online, which were invariably lacking and subpar when compared to my favourite electronic music.
+Again, I waited years before investing in a good set of sounds, just making do with any free samples I could find online, which were invariably subpar when compared to my favourite electronic music.

 To give a specific example, my drums always lacked oomph and it was only when I bought my first sample pack that I really kicked things into gear.
 Sample packs can also be a great way to gain an understanding of a particular genre of music, as often things are broken down by instrument type.